 First, what exactly is an open-ended question anyway?

-Open-ended questions often lead to more thoughtful responses and encourage the person being asked to give a narrative reply.
-They typically start with “who,” “what,” “where,” “when,” “why,” or “how,” and give the person responding the opportunity to decide what and how much to reveal.
+Open-ended questions are an interviewer’s best friend.
+They encourage the interviewee to respond with more context than a simple “yes” or “no” and often lead to more thoughtful customer feedback responses.
+They typically start with “who,” “what,” “where,” “when,” “why,” or “how,” and provide the opportunity for existing customers to decide what and how much to reveal.

 1. What do you think of this product?

 This question is a great way to kick off a candid interview and sets you up to capture a customer’s thoughts verbatim.
 This is a great way to validate your value propositions, and may even help you discover new ones.

 When asked this way, customers are encouraged to focus on the parts of the product that are currently falling short for them, and discouraged from focusing only on the things they like.